Separius/awesome-sentence-embedding/README.md

 # awesome-sentence-embedding

-A curated list of awesome sentence embedding models
+A curated list of pretrained sentence(and word) embedding models

 ## Table of Contents